 Finding the right words to express your thoughts and feelings in your own mother tongue is not easy.
 Finding the right words to speak for others from another language is even harder.
 Some people argue that translation is just science where you convert one language into another to find the equivalence.
-But in fact, translation is more of an art than a science.
+But in fact, translation is more of an art than a science and translation art will pave the way for linguist to interpret the message more creative in an appropriate way.

 The job of a translator is not about choosing and picking words from various synonyms and then structurally putting them together, it’s about finding a way to give the original language a new appearance without changing its own virtue.
+In other words, translation is actually interpreting a message.
 That is the reason why translation is considered the art of language.

 When translating, a translator seems like a musician of literature who puts words in rhythm to transmit an unchanged message.
 A translator must have the ability to deeply understand the author’s point of view and underlying feelings, not just the visible sentences.
 It is the connotation that puts words in a puzzle of possible meanings and makes it hard to find the right answer.
 Only the expert translators who by nature have the linguistic aesthetic and a soulful mind can solve that puzzle.